kannibalox/pyrosimple/docs/usage-templates.rst

         }} {{str(pc(d.ratio)).rjust(8)}}{{chr(37)}}{{if type(d.ratio) is float}}{{ESC}}[0m{{endif}}{{#
         }} {{(d.alias or '').ljust(8)}} {{d.name or ''}}

-The main reason to use Tempita here are the if conditions that color the output depending on threshold values, for the ratio and seed time columns.
+The main reason to use template here are the if conditions that color the output depending on threshold values, for the ratio and seed time columns.
 Additionally to what Tempita provides, the global namespace of the template contains the usual format specifiers (see the output of the